 - You need to replace your server, multiple workstations or Windows 7.

 - You are running business applications no longer supporting on-premise utilization.

 - Your business growth plan includes more locations or more employees working remotely.

 Keep an eye on the evolution of Virtual Desktop Infrastructure (VDI).
 With always-on, always-stable personal computers in the cloud, VDI allows your employees to use different types of machines to do their work.
 Expect ease of set-up, increased productivity savings and administrative control.

 Amazon Web Services (AWS) provides on-demand cloud computing platforms on a metered pay-as-you-go basis with increased flexibility and scalability.

-Still Unsure if Cloud is Right for You?
+Still Unsure if Cloud Services are Right for You?

 You need sound advice to decide if a cloud, on-premise or hybrid solution is right for you.
-Here at Silverado, our team of experts will provide you the guidance to decide which solution is right for your business.
+Here at Silverado, our IT consulting experts will provide you the guidance to decide which solution is right for your business.
 Call us at 520-903-1580 or contact us online and let’s talk about what’s best for your business.